blackbucksoftware/mollie-cfml/README.md

 # mollie-cfml

 **mollie-cfml** is a CFML library for interacting with the Mollie API v2.
+[Mollie](https://mollie.com) is a Payment Service Provider (PSP) focusing on the European market.

 ## Installation
 This wrapper can be installed as standalone library or as a ColdBox Module.
 Either approach requires a simple CommandBox command: